jlyonsmith/Funq/README.md

 - __Up-to-date__.
 Bug fixes and working unit tests
 - __Stripped down__.
 Just .NET Core and PCL versions
 - __Enhanced__.
 Includes ServiceStack enhancements such as auto-wiring.
-- __Documentation__.
+- __Documentate__.
 A wiki with a Getting Started guide.
-- __References__.
-Centralized links to the original videos and other information.
+- __Centralized__.
+One place for the source, links to the original videos by Daniel Cazzulino and other references.

+Enjoy!

+---

+John Lyon-Smith, 2015